-This is a list of all oral and maxillofacial surgery courses.
-For more information, see Oral and Maxillofacial Surgery.
+This is a list of courses with the subject code OMFS.
+For more information, see Oral and Maxillofacial Surgery (College of Dentistry) in the Catalog.

 OMFS:5208 Pain and Anxiety Control 0-3 s.h.